paigewil/capstone/machine_learning_report.md

-### Use Case:
+#### Use Case:

-#### Using machine learning algorithms as classifiers to create a model to predict if a traffic stop will end in arrest.
+Using machine learning algorithms as classifiers to create a model to predict if a traffic stop will end in arrest.

+#### Method:

+The main question we're trying to answer is if we can predict the arrest status of a Connecticut State Police traffic stop given the features in our dataset.
+More specifically, we'd like to see if any of those features are demographic.
+To this end, we will be using supervised machine learning with is\_arrested as our outcome variable and all others as our predictor variables.
+Further data wrangling and NA handling will be performed below, however, the final comprehensive list of the 27 predictor variables used is as follows:

+-   county\_name
+-   driver\_gender
+-   driver\_age
+-   driver\_race\_raw
+-   search\_conducted
+-   search\_type\_raw
+-   contraband\_found
+-   stop\_duration
+-   violation\_count
+-   violation\_raw\_Cell.Phone
+-   violation\_raw\_Defective.Lights
+-   violation\_raw\_Display.of.Plates
+-   violation\_raw\_Equipment.Violation
+-   violation\_raw\_Moving.Violation
+-   violation\_raw\_Other
+-   violation\_raw\_Other.Error
+-   violation\_raw\_Registration
+-   violation\_raw\_Seatbelt
+-   violation\_raw\_Speed.Related
+-   violaiton\_raw\_Stop.Sign
+-   violation\_raw\_Suspended.License
+-   violation\_raw\_Traffic.Control.Signla
+-   violation\_raw\_Window.Tint
+-   stop\_hour\_part\_of\_day
+-   stop\_season
+-   stop\_dom
+-   day\_of\_week

+Since is\_arrested is a binary variable, we will be testing classification algorithms including CART, Random Forest, and Naive Bayes.
+Since our data is imbalanced, we will also test a few solutions in combination with our algorithms, including SMOTE, over-sampling, and a Penalty Matrix.
+Because of the imbalance, accuracy is not the best metric to evaluate the success of our algorithms.
+Instead, a combination of Kappa and AUC will be used.

 #### Data Wrangling: